Kuzhivelil Mathew: Career

-Mathew began teaching Old Testament in Serampore College, a constituent College of the Senate of Serampore College (University), Serampore beginning from the academic year 1960 till 1971 when his parent Church, the Malankara Mar Thoma Syrian Church recalled him to Kottayam for teaching in the Mar Thoma Theological Seminary.
-Paulose Mar Paulose, D. S. Satyaranjan, G. Babu Rao, S. Jeyapaul David and James Massey were few of the students of K. V. Mathew.
-One of his old students, G. Babu Rao returned to Serampore to teach Old Testament from 1974.
-Mathew's teaching colleagues included Y. D. Tiwari and others.
+Mathew began teaching Old Testament studies at Serampore College, a constituent College of the Senate of Serampore College (University), Serampore from 1960 until 1971 when his parent Church, the Malankara Mar Thoma Syrian Church recalled him to Kottayam for the purpose of teaching Old Testament studies in the Mar Thoma Theological Seminary.
+Mathew's teaching colleagues included Y. D. Tiwari.
+His students included Paulose Mar Paulose, D. S. Satyaranjan, S. Jeyapaul David, James Massey and G. Babu Rao, who returned to Serampore to teach Old Testament from 1974.

-Starting from the academic year 1971–1972, Mathew began teaching Old Testament in the Mar Thoma Theological Seminary, Kottayam.
-In 1981, he was made Principal of the Mar Thoma Theological Seminary and continued in that position till 1986.
+In 1981, Mathew was made Principal of the Mar Thoma Theological Seminary and continued in that position till 1986.

 Mathew was also on the panel of Professors under the Federated Faculty for Research in Religion and Culture (FFRRC), Kerala and served as a guide to post-graduate and doctoral students.
-In 2000, K. V. Mathew was invited by the Mar Thoma Syrian Church of Malabar (Delhi Diocese) to serve as the Principal of Dharma Jyoti Vidyapeeth {affiliated to the Senate of Serampore College (University)}, Faridabad.
-Mathew held the reins of this institution in Faridabad till 2002.
+In 2000, he was invited by the Mar Thoma Syrian Church of Malabar (Delhi Diocese) to serve as the Principal of Dharma Jyoti Vidyapeeth {affiliated to the Senate of Serampore College (University)}, Faridabad.
+Mathew ran the institution until 2002.

 After two decades of teaching in the Seminary in Kottayam, Mathew was made the Secretary of the Malankara Mar Thoma Syrian Church in 1987 continuing till 1990 under Metropolitan Alexander Mar Thoma (Mar Thoma XIX).

 The Society for Biblical Studies in India was constituted by Biblical Scholars to foster Biblical scholarship in relation to the Indian context.
-Mathew also served as an office-bearer of the SBSI.
-He was twice elected as its president in 1983 and 1994.
+Mathew was twice elected as its president in 1983 and 1994.

-Research

-Mathew did original research on the Psalms at the University of Edinburgh, Scotland.